genidma/teatime-accessibility/README.md

 - first of all, the color of this button has been deliberately set to red to make it stand out
 - - in addition to: the user is presented with not one, but two reminders that they are about to wipe out the data logged (to date)
 - once the History has been cleared, the app returns back to regular usage.
 Meaning the successful completion of run(s) will be logged into the Statistics view/engine
+- the amount of rows populated inside of the .json file should have absolutely no bearing on the functioning of the app
+- - in the off situation where the .json file is populated with a large amount of rows (say a thousand rows or more) **and** this is leading to the app taking up more than 700 MB (Megabytes.
+I mean, it shouldn't take more than 500 MB of Memory Usage anyways [link](https://github.com/genidma/teatime-accessibility/issues/37)) of RAM (Random Access Memory or Physical Memory) on your machine. -> In such a situation, please look into creating a new issue by following the links from the 'Feedack' section [below](https://github.com/genidma/teatime-accessibility/tree/main-dev?tab=readme-ov-file#feedback)

 ![Demo - gif format](./screenshots_demo_clones/new_demos_49/chistory.gif)